pachterlab/kb_docs/docs/source/troubleshooting/troubleshooting.rst

        maps to a transcript/gene in the index) — records that contribute to gene-level signals.
      - Use to estimate how many records will be useful for downstream counting.
    * - ``numBarcodesOnOnlist``
-     - Number of observed barcodes that are present in the provided whitelist (the “on-list” / official barcode list for the technology).
+     - Number of observed barcodes that are present in the provided on-list (the “whitelist” / official barcode list for the technology).
      - This indicates how many barcodes match the expected barcode set.
    * - ``percentageBarcodesOnOnlist``
      - Fraction of observed barcodes that are on-list (percent).
-     - For 10x-style experiments a substantial fraction of reads should be on-list, but the fraction of *distinct observed barcodes* on the whitelist can be lower because many sequencing errors create unique off-list barcodes.
+     - For 10x-style experiments a substantial fraction of reads should be on-list, but the fraction of *distinct observed barcodes* on the on-list can be lower because many sequencing errors create unique off-list barcodes.
    * - ``numReadsOnOnlist``
-     - Number of reads whose barcode is on the whitelist.
+     - Number of reads whose barcode is on the on-list.
      - This is often the most informative single metric: high percentage (e.g.
        > 80–90%) indicates that most reads came from legitimate barcodes.
    * - ``percentageReadsOnOnlist``
-     - Fraction of reads whose barcode is on the whitelist (percent).
+     - Fraction of reads whose barcode is on the on-list (percent).
      - High values are expected for correctly-specified chemistry and high-quality data.

 Practical checks and recommendations